 People often ask what the differences are between workouts for a woman and for a man.
 The honest truth is that there are no significant differences.
 I repeat: there is no such thing as a workout that’s specifically made for a man or a woman in the first place.

 But then, you may wonder, what about all of those workouts designed for women?

 Simply put, that’s just marketing.
 While men and women may emphasize training different muscles for aesthetic purposes (think arms for men and glutes for women), there are no significant differences in what works best as a training method at the gym based on gender.
 Meaning, any workout routine that works great for a man will work equally great for a woman.

 This may sound absurd at first.
 After all, ladies have been brainwashed into thinking that guys are the only ones who need to workout with heavy weights, lower reps and big compound movements.
-Girls, on the other hand, should stick to toning exercises and sculpting workouts to keep their physique feminine.
-As we’ve already covered in detail in this article, everything you’ve been programmed into believing about “tone” is rubbish.
+Girls, on the other hand, should stick to toning exercises and sculpting workouts to keep their physique feminine - which is basically a load of rubbish.

-You can read the article linked above for a detailed, scientifically proven explanation as to why the concept of “toning” is often a falsified one.
-Suffice to say that most things synonymous with workout routines for women are highly inefficient.
+Suffice to say that most things synonymous with all these "toning" workout routines for women are highly inefficient.
 They don’t tone, sculpt, or firm your muscles as the marketers in the fitness industry want you to believe.